frlequ/homeassistant-mojelektro/README.md

-### Warning for existing users:
+### Warning for existing users
-This update should not erase existing sensors, but will not update the energy produced `_output` entities.
+This update should not erase existing sensors, ~~but will not update the energy produced `_output` entities.~~ Fixed!

-### Note about data:
+> [!NOTE]
-This integration gathers energy information with a 24-hour delay because API doesn't provide real-time data.
+> Note about data: This integration gathers energy information with a 24-hour delay because API doesn't provide real-time data.
 Unfortunately, this delay leads to inaccurate readings, especially between midnight and 6 a.m as data aggregates.
 The problem lies with Moj Elektro, and there's no way around it.

-## Setup API:
+## Setup API

 1. Log in to Mojelektro.si using any available login options.
 2. Under `Moj Profil`, find the option to create a token `Kreiraj žeton`.
 Use unlimited expiration and click  `Create Token.`